ahanaraghuvanshi/node-telehash/README.md

 Channels can only be established under certain conditions related to the type of NAT a peer is operating behind of:

-    Switch A        Switch B        Channel can be opened?
+    Switch A        Switch B        Channel can be established?
     NAT             NAT             YES //but must not be behind the same NAT NAT             no NAT          YES
     no NAT          no NAT          YES